Raising Money-Smart Kids

 - Consider a “matching plan” for your child’s savings: You put in 25 cents per dollar saved.
 Encourage your child to draw, make a chart, or tell a story about how this helps their money grow.

-- If you haven’t already, visit an A+FCU branch together to open a Youth Membership Savings Account.
+- If you haven’t already, visit an A+FCU branch together to open a Membership Savings Account.
 Have your child go through the account opening process and encourage them to ask questions.
 Ask the Member Services Officer to explain how the savings account works and how interest works.

 - Have the Member Services Officer talk about how money in savings accounts is safe and protected.